amr28693/ECTO_walkthrough_2026/README.md

 | **γ** | Amplification rate for the stress state variable |
 | **K** | Positive saturation constant controlling stress sensitivity |

 All parameters are freely estimated during model fitting.
 They do not correspond to biological or psychological mechanisms; instead, they shape the qualitative behavior of the autonomous dynamical system.
+The structure is selected for interpretability, low dimensionality, and flexibility across datasets.

 ### Initialization